Luca-Muratori/vpc-terraform/README.md

 -done point 2 'VPC Configuration'
 -make that if the github action to create the vpc is launched, now thanks to an if statement
-    it won't rerun again all the jobs for the creations, make it less resources demanding and fast
+    it won't rerun again all the jobs for the creations, make it less resources demanding and fast -modularized the different services, now the vpc creation will be triggered only if there is no vpc in aws